 Getting a SIM Card in India

-The Indian government has started providing free kits with SIM cards to tourists arriving on e-visas.
+The Indian government did start provided free kits with SIM cards to tourists arriving on e-visas.

 What About Getting a Roaming SIM in the US?